Martin-Alvarado-A/FocusTime/README.md

+# Focus Time app

+Focus Time is a simple app created to learn the basic concepts for React Native development; This app is designed to help the user focus on their desired task using the Pomodoro technique, by providing the user with a counter and a set of operations to control the time designated to the assigend task he will be able to set an alarm on their mobile device and start focusing!

+Exported snack app created from Expo.

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!